OTAs

 Annual Subscription

 The subscription model costs a one-time, flat fee of $699 per year paid in advance.
-It covers all bookings made on the platform and all service fees that would otherwise be charged to your account when a guest makes a booking.
+It covers all bookings made on the platform and all service fees that would otherwise be charged to your account when a guest books.

 This Vrbo owner fee includes special features, such as online booking, listing your property on international sites, access to reservation management tools, and the ability to upload up to 50 HD photos.

 As of 28 August 2025, the pay-per-subscription (PPS) model is no longer available as a pricing plan for new Vrbo hosts or listings.
-Only Vrbo legacy partners who have at least one property on the pay-per-subscription model can opt into automatic renewal of their subscription or convert a listing from the pay-per-booking (PPB) model to PPS.
+Only Vrbo legacy partners with at least one property on the pay-per-subscription (PPS) model can opt into automatic renewal of their subscription or convert a listing from the pay-per-booking (PPB) model to PPS.

 Is Vrbo Cost Worth It?